crystaljgong/switchboard-exercise/README.md

 # Switchboard Engineering Exercise

-This code contains a server that can process Actblue webhook requests and insert them into a local database.
+This repository contains the back-end for an app that interfaces with Actblue donation data.

+The API contains an endpoint that can receive Actblue webhook donation data, as well as endpoints that display aggregates donation amounts for a given entity ID.

 ## Tech stack

-Frontend would have been
-- React / Typescript

-Backend uses
+Backend:
 - FastAPI as the web framework
 - sqlalchemy for the ORM

-Database
-- postgresql
+- postgres database

 ## Installation